1919–20 NHL season: Playoffs

 Because the Ottawa Senators won both halves of the split regular season, there was no need for an NHL playoff.
 The Senators were named NHL champions and given a spot in the Stanley Cup championship series.
 Representing the Pacific Coast Hockey Association (PCHA) was the Seattle Metropolitans, which battled in a tight PCHA, in which two wins separated its three teams.
 A problem arose as Seattle's green, red, and white uniforms looked similar to Ottawa's black, red, and white uniforms.
 The Senators agreed to play in white sweaters.
 The five-game series was scheduled to be played in Ottawa, but unseasonably warm weather forced the final two games to Toronto's Arena Gardens.
 In 1921, when the NHA's dormant O'Brien Cup was reinstated by the NHL as an award to its league playoff champions, this 1920 championship was engraved on the Cup.

-Stanley Cup Finals
+Stanley Cup Final

 Games one, three and five were played under NHL rules (without a rover), while games two and four were played under PCHA rules (with a rover).